digitalrebar/doc/user/webui/annealer.rst

 Operation
 ---------

-The Annealer page is primarily read-only and automatically refreshes.
+The Annealer page automatically refreshes every 15 seconds (adjustable in the top right corner).
 As the system changes, node-role status is displayed for each role-role.
+Clicking on a role will display additional information about the status of the role.

 For any roles in error, a retry button and retry-all button is provided.